Public Health Emergency Preparedness

 A kit does not need to be made all at once.
 Look for coupons or specials, pick up an item or two each time you are at the store.
 Build your kit when you have time to make it a family or group activity.

-For more information on the benefits of having an emergency kit and for a detailed list of items to include visit Ready.gov/Build-A-Kit
+For more information on the benefits of having an emergency kit and for a detailed list of items to include visit Ready.gov/Build-A-Kit.
+Opens a New Window.

 Many factors should be included in your emergency plan.
 Pets, family members with disabilities and small children all require special attention and resources.
-In order to make sure your plan contains all necessary infomation visit Ready.gov/Make-A-Plan for guidance on developing your families emergency plan.
+In order to make sure your plan contains all necessary information visit Ready.gov/Make-A-Plan Opens a New Window. for guidance on developing your families emergency plan.

-Volunteer - Help protect our community as a Medical Reserve Corps Volunteer (MRC).
-For more information on the Anoka County Medical Reserve Corps please visit our webpage or email us at MRC-Anoka@co.anoka.mn.us.
+Volunteer - Help protect our community as a Medical Reserve Corps (MRC) Volunteer.
+For more information email Anoka County Medical Reserve Corps [email protected].

 Spread the word - Work with your employer and/or faith based organization to become a Closed Point of Dispensing Site.
 More information about this opportunity can be found on our Closed Dispensing webpage.